 The first and foremost rule about managing your finances is that you should have the goals clear in your head.
 Unless you make a strategy, you keep making haphazard payments in different credit cards only to find them piled up again.
 Hence, it is extremely important to devise a strategy.
 There are, basically, two rules-

-- Pay off the debts with highest APR first
+- Pay off the debts with the highest APR first

-- Pay off the credit card with lowest balance first
+- Pay off the credit card with the lowest balance first

 2- Give Debt Consolidation a Chance